Secure payment gateway

 - The card network contacts a customer’s issuing bank to check if the card is valid and if there’re enough funds to withdraw.

-How to make the payment gateway secure and protected?
+How to ensure payment gateway security?

 Tokenisation is a type of encryption in which confidential card data is exchanged for a special token.
 Tokenisation technology allows replacing the real client card number with a unique generated code — a token that will be used only for a specific purchase.
 It makes no sense for fraudsters to intercept tokens because they will not work on other websites.
+Tokenisation is a must for a secure online payment gateway.

 3D Secure is an authentication protocol that provides an additional layer of verification for card-not-present transactions.
 This technology has been specially designed to improve the security of online payments.
-The name of the Three-Domain Secure method arose because three domains are involved in an online transaction: a merchant or acquirer’s domain, where a payment data is entered, the card network’s domain that redirects the payment to the confirmation page with a password or one-time code and the issuer's domain that confirms the transaction.
+The name of the Three-Domain Secure method arose because three domains are involved in an online transaction: a merchant or acquirer’s domain, where payment data is entered, the card network’s domain that redirects the payment to the confirmation page with a password or one-time code and the issuer's domain that confirms the transaction.

 How Corefy can help